-Claudia Herpertz is in her first season as a Graduate Assistant Coach with the Buckeyes.
+Claudia Herpertz is in her second season as a graduate assistant coach with the Buckeyes.

-A former Ohio State student-athlete (2009-12), Herpertz returns to her alma mater after serving as an Assistant Coach for the Three Rivers Rowing Association (2012-13).
-While there, she worked with the Men's Junior Team, guiding the men's pair to a first-place finish at the 2013 Midwest Championships and second-place finishes at both the 2013 Youth National Championships and at the trials for the 2013 World Junior Championships.
+A former Ohio State student-athlete (2009-12), Herpertz returned to her alma mater after serving as an assistant coach for the Three Rivers Rowing Association (2012-13).
+While there, she worked with the men's junior team, guiding the men's pair to a first-place finish at the 2013 Midwest Championships and second-place finishes at both the 2013 Youth National Championships and at the trials for the 2013 World Junior Championships.

 Throughout her career at Ohio State, Herpertz earned Second Team All-Big Ten (2010), CRCA National Scholar Athlete (2010-12) and OSU Scholar-Athlete (2010-12) honors.